 Index the data.
-In most relational database, there is provision for spatial indexing, i.e. indexing of data corresponding to geographical coordinates.
-R-Trees and KD-Trees can be used to index geo-spatial data which gives very good lookup and range query performances.
+In most relational database, there is provision for geo-spatial indexing, i.e. indexing of data corresponding to geographical coordinates.
+R-Trees and KD-Trees can be used to index geo-spatial data which gives very good lookup and range query performances : O(logN)

 Redis uses sorted sets to index the geo-spatial data.

-The idea is to find the smallest bounding box such that all points that are at a distance of at-most 1.5 km can be found inside the box plus some other points which maybe at a distance greater than 1.5 km.
+The idea is to find the smallest bounding box such that all points that are within a radius of 1.5 km can be found inside the box plus some other points which maybe at a distance greater than 1.5 km.

 Lookup requires scanning all the cabs inside the bounding box to filter the ones that are at a distance of less than equal to 1.5 km and are also available.
 Time complexity is O(M + logN) where M is the number of cabs inside the smallest bounding box and N is the total number of cabs.

-In Redis create one mapping CP from each cab id to the list of all passenger ids matched to it (within 1.5 km radius) and a reverse mapping PC from passenger id to the list of cab ids.
-When a request comes in, update the mentioned maps.
+In Redis create one map CP from each cab id to the list of all passenger ids matched to it (within 1.5 km radius) and a reverse mapping PC from passenger id to the list of cab ids.
+When a request comes in, update the maps.

-Once we get tuples of (cab id, passenger id), create a matrix and then using the Hungarian method compute the optimal option for the current passenger id Pi retrieved from the head of the queue and allocate a cab and then update the maps CP and PC to remove the passenger id and the cab id already matched.
+Once we get tuples of (cab id, passenger id), create a matrix as shown above, then using the Hungarian method compute the optimal solution for the current passenger id Pi retrieved from the head of the queue and allocate a cab to him/her.
+Update the maps CP and PC to remove the passenger id and the cab id already matched.